 level that exceeds this setting, the server uses its maximum

-compression levels are initially set to 3 for Deflate, 2 for LZ4,
+compression levels are initially set to 11 for zstd, 8 for LZ4,

-and 3 for zstd.
+and 5 for Deflate.
 You can adjust these settings using the

-X Protocol's connection compression operates with the following behaviors and boundaries:
+X Protocol connection compression operates with the following behaviors and boundaries:

 Compression is not applied to any messages that are sent before authentication succeeds.

 Compression is not applied to control flow messages such as